simpixelated/kohlifornia/blog/how-to-declutter-and-organize-kids-schoolwork.md

 date: '2018-05-14'
 title: How to Declutter and Organize Kids Schoolwork
 ---
 If your house is like mine, you have a mountain of school papers that come home EVERY.
 SINGLE.
 DAY.
 Now don't get me wrong, I love knowing what my daughter is doing at school.
-I love seeing her artwork progress, her handwriting improve, her math problems get harder.
+I love seeing her art skills progress, her handwriting improve, her math problems get harder.
 However, I hate clutter.
 For as long as I can remember I don't do clutter.
 I don't know if this is an innate personality trait of mine, or a part of my Montessori upbringing.
 However, it's done wonders for the decluttering of my life.
 And today I'm going to help you declutter and organize all that schoolwork.

 # Sort What you Already Have